 A monumental even, an iconic setting…

-Hako Machines Ltd, the leading cleaning machine manufacturer, has notched up 40 years in the UK and is planning a major celebration with customers who will help them blow out the candles on its big birthday.
+Hako Machines Ltd, the leading cleaning machine manufacturer, has notched up 40 years in the UK.
+And planning a major celebration with customers who will help them blow out the candles.

-The event will be staged at Silverstone’s world famous motor racing circuit on March 14 and key people from the municipal and corporate world are being invited to the party.
+The event will be staged at Silverstone’s world famous motor racing circuit on March 14.
+Key people from the municipal and corporate world are being invited to the party.

-Hako UK, which is based in Crick, Northamptonshire, launched in the UK back in 1979 but the global Hako story started six decades before when German inventor, Hans Koch created the world’s first small mechanical cultivator.
+Based in Crick, Northamptonshire, Hako Machines launched in the UK back in 1979.
+The global Hako story started six decades before.
+With German inventor, Hans Koch creating the world’s first small mechanical cultivator.

 “Things have moved on a pace since then.
 The Hako line up is staggering and a defining factor of the business.
 Included in our range are 12 indoor scrubber/drier variants, ten indoor sweepers, an array of commercial equipment.
 And of course our four multi-functional street cleaning Citymaster Sweepers,” said Sylvie.

 “We will not only be celebrating the last 40 years of trading in the UK.
 We’re also celebrating the next 40 years and looking at some of the major developments we have planned for the future.
 “As it’s a celebration we also have some fun things lined up for our guests including track experiences and what better place to do that then Silverstone?”